NEWS, EDITORIALS, REFERENCE

 Hidden Features of the Palette

 From the color area of the palette, just clicking a color chooses it as the foreground color.
-You can also use the modifier keys CONTROL and COMMODORE which clicking a color to change the global background and border color.
+You can also use the modifier keys CONTROL and COMMODORE while clicking a color to change the global background and border color.

 In addition to choosing characters from the character palette to draw, there is one character that represents the C64 OS transparent character.
 It is the leftmost character of the fourth row.
 Because this character is the universal transparent character, when the palette is opened and composited to the screen, the palette itself is transparent at this spot!
 The character and color from the canvas (or the guide) below that cell shines through.